badisso22/shop-project/README.md

 # Mini Project - Sales and Inventory Management System

 Welcome to the **Sales and Inventory Management System**!
-This project provides a user-friendly interface for managing product sales, tracking inventory, and calculating VAT and discounts in real-time.
+This project provides a user-friendly interface for managing product sales using a temporary data base(dataset), tracking inventory, and calculating VAT and discounts in real-time.
 With this system, users can easily update products, process sales, and keep track of inventory changes.
-Let’s dive into how everything works!
+This project was done by using 'visual studio ultimate 2012' C++ , with that being said let’s dive into how everything works!

 ## Features

 ### 1. **User Login**
-   - Secure login interface to ensure only authorized users can access the system.
+   - Secure login interface to ensure only authorized users can access the syste (currently there arre only "admin" and "staff" account).
    - Ability to log out and log back in seamlessly.

 ### 2. **Product Inventory Management**